arafat-hasan/postgres-notes/README.md

 Another assumption that the Postgres authentication system makes by default is that for any role used to log in, that role will have a database with the same name which it can access.

 This means that if the user we created in the last section is called `arafat`, that role will attempt to connect to a database which is also called `arafat` by default.
-We can create such a database with the createdb command.
+We can create such a database with the `createdb` command.

-If we are logged in as the postgres account, we would type something like:
+If we are logged in as the `postgres` user, we would type something like:

 ```
 postgres@server:~$ createdb arafat
 ```

 Now we will able to connect to `psql` from unix user `arafat` to Postgres role `arafat`.
 ```